tayoangel/c2c-elite101-python/README.md

 ![Screenshot](codespace_usage.png)
 3. To run the starter program, in a terminal run python main.py, or open the main.py file and click the play button at the top right of the editor
 ![Screenshot](codespace_run_file.png)

+# Hello!!!
+This is my first project on github!
+- Angel